Roadmap & Features

 New content

-• New radiators, SM+ parts, updated tech tree, and extra missions have been added to the game.
+• New radiators, SM+ engines, fuel tanks, adapters, decouplers, separators, boosters, command pods, probe cores, cameras, and decals have been added to the game.

 Modding and infrastructure